Discrete-Time Dynamical Systems

 This need to create computational functions is so common that almost all programming languages make it extremely simple to define computational functions.
 This allows computer programs to incorporate useful mathematical functionality by implementing mathematical functions as computational functions.
 For example, this section shows how to include the population growth function in a computer program.

 Recall Figure f:functionBlockDiagram, which characterizes a function as a transformation of inputs into outputs.
-A particular input value to a computational function is called the function argument, and the corresponding output value is called the return value.
+A particular input value to a computational function is the function argument, and the corresponding output value is the return value.
 Applying a computational function to an argument (of the right type) produces a return value.

 What is a Pure Function?